epibook/epibook.github.io/_posts/2014-04-08-epi-features.md

 In addition to Google, some of the other places we have worked at include Facebook, Microsoft, IBM, Qualcomm, and Synopsys, as well as a number of start-ups.
-We have studied and taught at leading universities in the US (Berkeley, Texas) and internationally (IIT Kanpur, National Tsun Hua University).
+We have studied and taught at leading universities in the US (Berkeley, Texas) and internationally (IIT Kanpur, National Tsing Hua University).
 <p>

 <h2>Commitment to Excellence</h2>